 It’s been known for a while now that substance use disorder or addiction is a chronic health condition like diabetes.
 Yet despite this, the belief that addiction is somehow a moral failing or a criminal issue persists.

 This creates stigma and stereotypes about those struggling with addiction which in turn prevents them from coming forward and seeking help.
-These attitudes are so pervasive that they may even affect job opportunities not only for those dealing with addiction but also those in recovery or treatment.
+These attitudes are so pervasive that they may even affect job opportunities not only for those dealing with addiction but also for those in recovery or treatment.

 How Addiction Stigma Affects Employment